pearcej/cpp4python/_sources/IntroCpp/firstcppprogram.rst

    What keyword from the Standard Library (std) is used in conjunction with the extraction operator to accept C++ input from the keyboard as the standard input?

   - :cin: Right!
-It stands for console input.
+It stands for character input.
     :raw_input: That's Python, not C++!
     :input: That's Python, not C++!
     :scanf: That's C, not C++!